Whales and dolphins have culture, live in societies, and even play!

 We have so much to learn – about these amazing individuals, and about compassion for the other species with which we share our blue planet.

 - There is clear scientific evidence that, like humans, some whales and dolphins are highly intelligent.

-- There is evidence that some species grieve for their dead
+- There is evidence that some species, including orcas, grieve for their dead.

-- Some species have cultural ways of behaving, which they pass on to their offspring and their peers.
+- Some species have cultural behaviors, which they can learn from their family and friends.

 Some species possess brain cells known as spindle neurons, believed to be associated with empathy and emotional intelligence.

 Some individuals have specific roles to play within their communities as leaders and innovators,– just like us.

 Make a difference